MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run.md

 ## Local runs in Microsoft Visual Studio

-Azure Data Lake Tools for Visual Studio has a built-in local run engine.
-It surfaces the engine as a local compute account.
+Azure Data Lake Tools for Visual Studio have a built-in local run engine.
+The tools surface the engine as a local compute account.
 To run a U-SQL script locally, select the **Local-machine** or **Local-project** account in the script’s editor margin drop-down menu.
 Then select **Submit**.

 ![Submit a U-SQL script to a local account](./media/data-lake-analytics-data-lake-tools-local-run/data-lake-tools-submit-script-to-local-account.png)